Understanding Graphs

 XSP View

-If a parameter has data that was measured on multiple XSPs, you can visualise their position on the road by clicking the
+If a parameter has data that was measured on multiple XSPs, you can visualise their position on the road by selecting the

 Go to XSP View icon on the left.